Pentagram Rigidity for Centrally Symmetric Octagons: Introduction

-\begin{theorem}[Main] Let $P_0$ be a convex centrally symmetric $8$-gon and $\{P_j\}$ its $3$-diagonal orbit.
-Then \begin{itemize} \item $P_0$ is inscribed in an ellipse iff $P_j$ is convex for all $j \leq 0$. \item $P_0$ is circumscribed about an ellipse iff $P_j$ is convex for all $j \geq 0$. \end{itemize} In particular, $P_0$ is Poncelet if and only if $P_j$ is convex for all $j \in \Z$. \end{theorem}
+In this paper I will prove the first really nontrivial case of the conjecture.
+An even-sided polygon $P$ is {\it centrally symmetric\/} if it is invariant with respect to the map $p \to -p$. \begin{theorem}[Main] The Pentagram Rigidity Conjecture is true for $(8,3)$ provided that the octagon is centrally symmetric. \end{theorem} This case is attractive for two reasons.
+First, the analysis goes beyond elliptic curves.
+Second, this is the first case in which the full Poncelet families arise.
+Very few Poncelet $8$-gons have $4$-fold symmetry, but all Poncelet $8$-gons (and indeed all even-sided Poncelet polygons) are centrally symmetric.
+See \cite{HH}.

-Theorem \ref{octa} implies, in particular, that being inscribed or circumscribed in an ellipse is a $T_3$ invariant condition.
-This invariance, for general $8$-gons, is already a theorem in my paper with Serge Tabachnikov \cite{ST}.
-In \S \ref{circum}, when I treat the case of inscribed and circumscribed $8$-gons, I will obtain further structural information about the inscribed and circumscribed cases.
+Our proof will show the stronger result that the forward orbit remains convex if and only if $P_0$ is inscribed in an ellipse.
+It is already a theorem in \cite{ER} that if an octagon (not necessarily centrally symmetric) is inscribed in an ellipse then so its image under $T_3$.
+See also \cite{ST}.
+In \S \ref{circum}, when I treat the case of inscribed and circumscribed $8$-gons, I will obtain the following additional result about the inscribed case.

-\begin{theorem} Let $P_0$ be a convex centrally symmetric $8$-gon which is not Poncelet but which is still inscribed in an ellipse.
-Let $\{P_k\}$ be its $3$-diagonal orbit.
-Then $P_k$ converges to a convex Poncelet $8$-gon as $k \to -\infty$ and (if the iterates are all defined) to a star-convex Poncelet $8$-gon as $k \to + \infty$.
+\begin{theorem} Let $P_0$ be a convex centrally symmetric $8$-gon which is not Poncelet but which is still circumscribed about an ellipse.
+Then $P_k$ converges to a convex Poncelet $8$-gon as $k \to \infty$ and (if the iterates are all defined) to a star-convex Poncelet $8$-gon as $k \to - \infty$.
 Up to affine transformation, the two limits have the same vertex set and the vertex orders are related by the star-reordering: $12345678 \to 14725836$. \end{theorem}

+The Main Theorem derives from a structural result about $T_3$.
 Let ${\cal P\/}_{8,2}$ denote the space of affine equivalence classes of centrally symmetric $8$-gons.
 We choose coordinates so that ${\cal P\/}_{8,2}$ is an open dense subset of $\R^4$.
-One step in the proof of Theorem \ref{octa} is proving the following integrability result.
-(See \S \ref{CI} for definitions.)

-\begin{theorem} The action of $T_3$ on ${\cal P\/}_{8,2}$ has an invariant (singular) symplectic form and $2$ algebraically independent rational invariants which Poisson commute with respect to it. \end{theorem}
+\begin{theorem}[Integrability] The action of $T_3$ on the $4$-dimensional space ${\cal P\/}_{8,2}$ has an invariant (singular) symplectic form and $2$ algebraically independent rational invariants which Poisson commute with respect to it. \end{theorem}